TalTech-HPC-Centre/taltech-hpc-docs/docs/software/elmerfem.md

 ## Loading the module

-To use ElmerFEM the module needs to be loaded:
+To use ElmerFEM, the module needs to be loaded:

 ```bash
 module load rocky8-spack
 module load elmerfem/9.0-gcc-10.3.0-netlib-lapack-qjdi
 ```

-This makes the following main commands `ElmerGrid`, `ElmerSolver` available and `ElmerGUI` can be used with X11 forwarding or in an OnDemand desktop session to setup the case file.
+This makes the following main commands `ElmerGrid` and `ElmerSolver` available. `ElmerGUI` can be used with X11 forwarding or in an OnDemand desktop session to set up the case file.
 The use of ElmerGUI to run simulations is **not** recommended.

 ---